Échange interprovincial de cœurs destinés aux receveurs à statut élevé

 Project background

-The IPOS Heart project aims to develop the Canadian Transplant Registry (CTR) so that it can be used to allocate hearts interprovincially for sensitized (≥80% cPRA) and/or medically urgent (status 4) patients and to improve the tracking of the outcomes of organ sharing in this patient population.
+The IPOS Heart project has further developed the Canadian Transplant Registry (CTR) to allocate hearts interprovincially to medically urgent (status 4) and highly sensitized (≥80% cPRA) recipients and improve the tracking of the outcomes of organ sharing in these patient populations.

 Virtual Crossmatch functionality was implemented on October 15, 2019 and continues to be available to use in identifying those candidates that are known to be vXM negative to the donor heart being allocated.
 This immediate, interim function has helped reduce the allocation time of highly sensitized hearts, resulting in a more efficient process for donor coordinators and reduced wait times for donor families.

-The next steps toward the implementation of the IPOS Heart Project will be user virtual training sessions that will be role based (e.g., ODO Coordinators, Recipient Coordinators, Physicians.)
-Registration will be required.
+The next steps toward the implementation of the IPOS Heart Project will be user virtual training sessions that are role based specific to ODO Coordinators, Recipient Coordinators, and Physicians.
+These sessions will take place from September 5-22, 2023.
+Registration is required.

-In parallel to the above, training materials in support of our provincial partners have been developed and can be found here.
+IPOS Heart program documents, policies, and training resources in support of our provincial partners can be found by clicking here.

-We will continue to work toward an assessment of the overall impact of the project, maintaining multiple lines of communication with each of our stakeholders through direct communication and various committees.
+We will continue to work with all of our stakeholders through multiple lines of communication and various committees.

 For any questions or concerns, please contact the Canadian Blood Services team at listing.allocation@blood.ca.